Sparsity-Driven EEG Channel Selection for Brain-Assisted Speech Enhancement: Introduction

-Second, based on the proposed BASEN baseline, we then propose two novel end-to-end EEG channel selection methods.
-The first one aims to address the training instability of GCS~\cite{jang2016categorical} in the context of BASEN, called residual Gumbel selection (ResGS).
+Second, based on BASEN, we then propose two novel end-to-end channel selection methods.
+The first one aims to address the training instability of GCS~\cite{jang2016categorical} in the context of SE, called residual Gumbel selection (ResGS).
 The proposed ResGS exploits residual connections and designs a weighted residual training structure, which are shown to be useful to improve the training efficiency.
 The entire training procedure is split into two stages: 1) adding a weighted residual connection~\cite{he2016deep} to the original GCS layer and padding the GCS output to the same size as the residual output in order to provide valid EEG features at the beginning of the training; and 2) fine-tuning to better fit the post-SE module.
-The second approach, called convolutional regularization selection (ConvRS), aims to resolve the duplicated selection problem without a preset number of selected channels, which is a channel-wise convolutional self attention selection layer consisting of 1D depth-wise separable convolutions and a linear output layer to produce the selection vector.
-We also design two special regularization functions to constrain the selection vector, where one enforces the selection vector to be discrete and the other controls the amount of selected channels.
-Experimental results show that both selection methods outperforms the SOTA GCS method~\cite{strypsteen2021end}, particularly the ResGS successfully addresses the training difficulty and the proposed ConvRS removes the duplicated solutions.
+The second approach, called convolutional regularization selection (ConvRS), aims to resolve the duplicated selections without a preset number of selected channels, which is a channel-wise convolutional self attention selection layer consisting of 1D depth-wise separable convolutions and a linear output layer to produce the selection vector.
+We also design two special regularization functions to constrain the selection vector, where one for the discreteness and the other to control the sparsity.
+Results show that both selection methods outperform the SOTA GCS method~\cite{strypsteen2021end}, ResGS successfully addresses the training difficulty and ConvRS can remove the duplicated solutions.